janiaul/cue-writer/README.md

 ## Features

-Optional smart capitalizing (hanges every words first letter to upper case while leaving capitalized characters as they are).
+Optional smart capitalizing (changes every words first letter to upper case while leaving capitalized characters as they are).

 ## Rules